Chase Student Loans Review: Alternatives to Consider in 2020

 Chase Bank seems to have redirected its attention to other, possibly more profitable consumer products and services, such as rewards and luxury credit cards.
 In addition to stopping its private student loan business, Chase also pulled out of the personal lending arena to focus its efforts elsewhere.

-For borrowers who had Chase student loans prior to 2013, the owed debt did not disappear.
-Instead, Chase Bank effectively transferred or sold its loan portfolio to servicers better equipped and more willing to manage the student loan borrowers’ needs.
+Borrowers who had Chase student loans prior to 2013, the owed debt did not disappear (if only it were that easy).
+Instead, Chase Bank sold its loan portfolio to Navient, a student loan servicer better equipped and more willing to manage the student loan borrowers’ needs.

-Borrowers would have received notice detailing the transfer, including which servicer took over their loan, contact information for that servicer, and how to make payments on the loan from that point forward.
-The majority of Chase student loans were transferred to Navient.
+Borrowers would have received notice detailing the transfer, including information about Navient, contact information, and how to make payments on the loan from that point forward.

 More About Navient

 Navient is one of the most prominent student loan servicers in the country, offering payment and loan management services to borrowers with federal and private student loans.
-Navient currently manages more than $300 billion in student loan balances, covering more than 12 million student loan borrowers.
+Navient currently manages more than $300 billion in student loan debt, covering more than 12 million borrowers.

 The company offers online servicing, help over the phone, and via mail.
 Borrowers who had Chase student loans that were transferred to Navient can now complete all their service requests, payments, repayment plan selections, and deferment or forbearance requests directly through Navient.